top of page

 Biblical Fiction to show biblical views of gender and theology

-In it, we discuss how fiction can introduce the topic of gender and theology and make difficult concepts accessible.
+In this interview we address doubts and their causes and ways to heal.
+We discuss how fiction can introduce the topic of gender and theology and make difficult concepts accessible.
 Stories demonstrate truth, just as a parable speaks straight to the heart.
 Listen to the whole conversation on my Youtube Playlist.

 book cover